-If your organization uses SCCM to manage Windows machines, you can use the SCCM tools to create and deploy Windows 10 on a Mac using Winclone 8 to deploy the SCCM WinPE (Prestaged) media.
-This process is different from deploying Windows on standard PC hardware since the Mac boots up differently from standard PCs.
-This process works with all Macs that support EFI booting (including new Macs with the T2 Co-processor).
+If your organization uses SCCM to manage Windows machines, you can use the SCCM tools to create and deploy SCCM WinPE (Prestaged) media to Windows 10 on a Mac with Winclone 8.
+This process is different from deploying Windows on standard PC hardware, since the Mac boots up differently from standard PCs.
+This process works with all Macs that support EFI booting (including new Macs with the T2 coprocessor).

-After completing the process for deploying Windows 10 to Macs with SCCM, you will have a Winclone package that you will deploy to your Macs.
+After completing the process for deploying Windows 10 to Macs with SCCM, you will have a Winclone package that you can deploy to your Macs.
 The Winclone package will create a Boot Camp partition as needed and deploy WinPE to that partition.
-When the Mac is rebooted to the WinPE environment, you will then select the a Task Sequence to install Windows 10 and any associate software and configurations just as you would on a task sequence run on standard PC.
+When the Mac is rebooted to the WinPE environment, you will then select the a Task Sequence to install Windows 10 and any associate software and configurations, just as you would on a task sequence run on a standard PC.
 The Mac will then install Windows and the other items defined in the Task Sequence.
 Windows will be installed on the same partition that WinPE was installed on.
-Windows 10 will then be full installed and available for use on the Mac.
+Windows 10 will then be full-installed and available for use on the Mac.

 The Winclone package is created from a Winclone image imported from the Prestaged WIM that was exported from SCCM.
-A Prestage media is required since the WinPE environment is installed on a the internal disk (fixed disk) and other methods (such as Stand-alone Media, Bootable Media, or PXE boot) do not work.
-Prestaged media contains a cached version of the resources required but any updates of these resources will be downloaded directly from SCCM if they are different from the Prestaged media.
+A Prestage media is required, since the WinPE environment is installed on the internal disk (fixed disk); other methods (such as Stand-alone Media, Bootable Media, or PXE boot) do not work.
+Prestaged media contains a cached version of the resources required, but any updates of these resources will be downloaded directly from SCCM if they are different from the Prestaged media.

-The steps below are for an example setup of SCCM and your environment may be different.
+The steps below are for an example setup of SCCM; your environment may be different.
 Adjust the step accordingly to match your environment.

 - Windows Server 2109